 - I'm thinking of you right now and sending good energy your way.

 - I can't take away your pain, but I can offer you a listening ear, a cup of tea, or a big hug at any time.

-- I'm sorry I can't be there in person right now, but I am here for you in whatever way I can help.
+- I'm sorry I can't be there in person right now; I am here for you in whatever way I can help.